judepops/example/README.md

 # example
 Imperial Course
-This is a file for the software graduate school
+This is a file for the software graduate schools